astraly-labs/pragma-monorepo/README.md

 - Retrieves the signatures of the Hyperlane Validators
 - Constructs the calldata for data feeds requested through HTTP/WebSocket

+## Cairo

+<a href="./cairo/oracle">Pragma Oracle</a>

+Core Contacts of the Pragma Oracle.

+<a href="./cairo/dispatcher">Pragma Dispatcher</a>

+Wrapper around the Pragma Oracle that allows us to dispatch feed updates through Hyperlane.

 ## Solidity

 <a href="./solidity/">Solidity SDK</a>